Alba Calderón: Artwork

 Alba Calderón was a social realist artist whose artwork includes paintings, watercolors, drawings and sketches that are usually characterized by the portrayal of everyday conditions of the working classes and the poor of Ecuador.
 Her works were exhibited in Quito, Lima, Santiago, Caracas, New York City, and Paris.

 In 2004 the museum of the Central Bank of Ecuador in Guayaquil acquired some of Calderón's paintings from her son Enrique Gil Calderón.
 Other paintings can be found at the House of Ecuadorian Culture.
 Private owners, such as the art critic Juan Hadatty Saltos and Cecilia Hasing, have also lent their private collections for exhibitions.

+An exhibition of her work titled 'Polyfonia' was curated by Romina Muñoz within the House of Ecuadorian Culture when she was the head of the National Museum of Ecuador from 2021 to 2023.

 One of Calderón's most remarkable and complex paintings is Escogedoras de café (Coffee Pickers) (1939).
 In this tropical-colored painting, peasants are toiling on a coffee plantation, while a majordomo, with a sheathed machete, oversees.
 The peasants are portrayed as a collective, individuality does not matter; that is why their faces are not shown or are covered by sombreros.